-It is important to remember that the Cottages offered by the floating playground in Olongapo is under the jurisdiction of the Samba Beach Resort.
+It is important to remember that the Cottages offered by the inflatable floating island in Olongapo is under the jurisdiction of the Samba Beach Resort Subic.

 What to Do Inside the Resort?

-The beach resort consists of an inflatable playground just like what kids play in the swimming pool.
+The Inflatable Island Subic consists of an inflatable playground just like what kids play in the swimming pool.
 But do not just merely compare them to this large playground!

 It has a 3400 square meters area that spans like an eight basketball courts lying side by side.
 One basketball is big enough, but what about eight?